 - Boys are encouraged to play games such as football and basketball during play times. - Rough play and climbing walls, fences or picnic tables is not allowed. - Each class should play in their own area of the school yard. - If a football from one class comes into another yard area the ball should be handed back. - Our school is a bully free zone.
 Boys are encouraged to tell the teacher in the yard if they feel they are being bullied.
-(See Anti Bullying Policy) - Healthy lunches are promoted within the school.
+(See Anti Bullying Policy)

+- Healthy lunches are promoted within the school.
 Lunches are eaten in classrooms and children are asked not to bring food or drink into the yard.
-Pupils may have bars on a

-- Friday.
-Chewing gum, crisps and fizzy drinks are not allowed at anytime.
-Children are asked to bring still, unflavoured water to drink. - Pupils may not leave the school grounds for any reason without permission in writing from their parents/guardians. - Boys are expected to line up quietly when the bell goes at the end of each break. - Harold Boys' NS is a Green School.
+Pupils may have bars on a Friday.
+Chewing gum, crisps and fizzy drinks are not allowed at anytime. - Pupils may not leave the school grounds for any reason without permission in writing from their parents/quardians. - Boys are expected to line up quietly when the bell goes at the end of each break. - Harold Boys' NS is a Green School.
 Boys are expected to keep their classrooms clean and tidy and put all waste in the correct bins.
-Uneaten food should be taken home. - Name calling or bad language is not allowed in the school. - Pupils must not damage school property. - When children are playing on the yard physical contact (e.g. pushing, pulling, slide tackling, kicking) is not allowed. - Play that may cause injury to staff or pupils is not permitted at any time. - Pupils are advised to go to the teacher on yard if there is a problem. - Sharp objects that could cause injury to others should not be brought to the yard.
+Uneaten food should be taken home. - Name calling or bad language is not allowed in the school. - Pupils must not damage school property. - When children are playing on the yard physical contact (e.g. pushing, pulling, slide tackling, kicking) is not allowed.
+Pupils are advised to go to the teacher on yard if there is a problem. - Sharp objects that could cause injury to others should not be brought to the yard.